Forest Equine Therapy

 By working with and understanding their highly sensitive nature - which mirrors human emotions - moments of profound self-discovery and awareness arise, and opportunities emerge for new ways of being and engaging with the world, driven by a desire to connect.

-Our work is rooted in the human-equine bond, built on mutual respect, trust, and autonomy.
-Our sessions take place in the yard, surrounding fields, and on the open forest, with no ridden work or prior horse-handling experience required.
+Our work is grounded in the human-equine bond, built on trust, mutual respect, and autonomy.
+Sessions take place in the yard, surrounding fields, and open forest, with no prior riding or horse-handling experience required.

-For adults, we offer one-to-one private sessions - a supportive space for personal growth, reflection, and connection through equine-assisted work.
+We provide one-to-one private sessions, offering a supportive space for personal growth, reflection, and connection.

 EAAT has expanded in recent decades and the evidence base is growing - please find below a selection of findings on its effectiveness: